How to Care for your Cedar Tree

 Expert help in caring for your cedar tree

-The risks associated cedar tree pruning cannot be over-emphasised.
+The risks associated with cedar tree pruning cannot be over-emphasised.
 If you value your cedar tree then we highly recommend that you invest wisely in professional expertise.

 A qualified tree surgeon will know precisely how and when to prune your cedar tree.
 They will safely remove any dead wood without damaging the tree, and will know what to look for in terms of disease, pest infestation and decay and will treat any issues in a timely fashion so that the tree has the best possible chance of survival.

 If you have a cedar tree on your land that could do with some expert care and attention, why not contact TH Trees Ltd?
 As fully qualified and long term experienced tree surgeons with verifiable references and local authority and Trading Standards approval, we are in a position to offer specialist knowledge and expertise in all aspects of cedar tree care and pruning.
 For a free, no-obligation quotation, give us a call on 01268 642814 or get in touch here.